pragma-/grafmon/README.md

      -s STREAM, --stream STREAM

 Grafmon will invoke the command once and expects the command to remain running.
-This is ideal for fetching data from a long-running process or server.
+This is ideal for fetching data from a long-running process or log file.

 For example:

-     grafmon -s 'tail -f file -n0'
+     grafmon -s 'tail -f logfile -n0'
      grafmon -s 'socat UNIX-LISTEN:data.sock -'

 ## File or STDIN